-The average class size for courses in the Chemistry Department has been consistent over the last five years.
-This trend will very likely continue in the coming years.
-As mentioned in 5.1, the department is bound to the confines of the building and available laboratory stations to meet safety requirements.
+The average class size for courses in the Chemistry Program has been relatively consistent over the last five years.
+This trend will very likely (hopefully) continue in the coming years.
+As mentioned in Section 5.1, the program is bound to the confines of the building and available laboratory space to meet safety requirements.
 Our laboratory facilities limit us to a maximum of between 20 and 28 students per section, depending on the room and the course.